 What’s in the free issue?

-The monthly newsletter issue is topped off with a personal essay on a particular immigrant experience, followed by research on its connection to mental health and well-being.
+The public issues are topped off with a personal essay on a particular immigrant experience, followed by research on its connection to mental health and well-being.
 You’ll get resources and insights, a compilation of additional #relatable stories, plus fun lil add-ons, such as expert Q&As and dog pics of my sassy pointer bulldog rescue, Lady.
-Weekly roundups, giveaways and selected community discussions are exclusive to subscribers or gift recipients.
+Biweekly roundups, giveaways and selected community discussions are exclusive to subscribers or gift recipients.

 So, like, do I have to be an immigrant to read this?

 Lol, what!
 No. Foreign Bodies may be geared toward immigrant experiences, but I’m sure non-immigrants will connect to the diverse subject matter, too.
 Check out the archive first if you’re still on the fence! ;-)

 This is a great question.
 Dictionary.com defines a “foreign body” as an object or entity in the physical body that’s been introduced from outside.
 The medical dictionary defines it as a mass of material that is not normal to the place where it is found.
 Our name considers this physical capsule or place in a much more figurative sense.